Skip to content

 Classification: First Class - 82%

 My research efforts were focused on a “bounded potential model” commonly used to describe the interaction between particles in colloid and polymer systems.
-I successfully derived the solution to the second virial coefficient of this bounded potential as a series expansion in terms of orthogonal polynomials, which was the primary goal of the project.
+I successfully derived the solution to the_second virial coefficient_ of this bounded potential as a series expansion in terms of orthogonal polynomials, which was the primary goal of the project.

-Official written-comments from the thesis supervisor and markers:
+Official feedback from the thesis evaluation panel:

 • “His overall performance was in the excellent category.”